Current and Future Work*

-- Backfill within the courtyard, against the new pump room foundation wall continues, while excavation in the remaining portions of the courtyard is ongoing.
+- Backfill in the courtyard against the new pump room foundation wall continues, while excavation in the remaining portions of the courtyard is ongoing.

 - Masonry Restoration Project: Masonry restoration work on Wean Hall and Hamerschlag Hall is underway.
 Please see contact information below in 'Important Notifications' for issues related to the Masonry Restoration Project.

 - Lower Hamerschlag Drive along FMS will be temporarily closed on Friday, July 25, 2014 from 6:00 AM thru Saturday, July 26, 2014 at 6:00 PM.
 During this time there will be no access to FMS, Roberts Hall loading dock, Gates Hillman parking garage, Gates High Bay, Doherty Hall loading dock, and Wean Hall loading dock.

 - Hamerschlag Hall E Level north exit will be closed 10/7/13 for the duration of the project(Fall 2015).
 Please exit via the first floor main entrance in the case of an emergency.